What's the big deal if bees are dying? | DW | 19.05.2021

 We are losing billions of bees every year to many complicated causes, including climate change, decreasing crop diversity and habitat loss.
 Why does it matter if bees are around?

-'Save the bees!' — these calls to action usually come with a quote by Albert Einstein: "If the bee disappeared off the face of the Earth, man would only have four years left to live."
+"Save the bees!" — these calls to action usually come with a quote attributed to Albert Einstein: "If the bee disappeared off the face of the Earth, man would only have four years left to live."

 Problem is, there's no evidence Einstein ever said that.
 And that statement also simply isn't true.
 If all the bees died tomorrow, we would still be able to grow food — just maybe not the sort you'd like.